 “Any sufficiently advanced technology may be indistinguishable from nature” - Karl Schröder

-The historical role of the good old-fashioned computation was to offer us new philosophical perspective, one that would eventually enable us to see computational processes in the very foundations of living matter.
+Biocomputing blurs the boundary between life and non-life and challenges the traditional understanding of computation as an activity invented by humans, and embodied in discreet technical artefacts.
+Perhaps the historical role of computers as we know them - a.k.a. the good old-fashioned computation - was to offer us a new philosophical perspective, one that would eventually enable us to see computational processes in the very foundations of living matter.